-From January 2011 through December 2015, a total of thirty-nine breaches were reported by the retail and food service industry, nineteen from financial service providers, nineteen from healthcare organizations, and sixteen from governmental entities.
-SCDCA also received sixty-nine other reports of breaches from companies outside these four main sectors.
+From January 2012 through December 2018, a total of seventy-three breaches were reported by the retail industry, fifty-six from financial service providers, thirty-two from healthcare organizations, thirty from education providers, thirty-four from the hospitality industry, and nine from governmental entities.
+SCDCA also received fifty-seven other reports of breaches from companies outside these six main sectors.

-The Department received the most notices in 2013 (41 notices) followed closely by 2014 (39 notices) and 2015 (38 notices).
-The notices received in 2015, 2014 and 2013 represent a significant increase in comparison to 2011 (22) and 2012 (22).
+The Department received the most notices in 2018 (55 notices) followed closely by 2017 (51 notices).
+The notices received in years 2013 through 2018 represent a significant increase in comparison to 2012 (22).

-Number of South Carolina Residents Affected by Security Breaches by Industry from January 2011 - December 2015
+Number of South Carolina Residents Affected by Security Breaches by Industry January 2012 - December 2018